gklyne/notes/disposals.md

 - various power cords
 - old-style mac display connector to HDMI
 - Mobile phone external aerial
-- various RC servos (~5V supply, driven by 1-2ms pulse width)  Some new, some used.
+- various RC servos (~5V supply, driven by 1-2ms pulse width)  Some new, some used.  *Requests: TimS* (there's probably enough to go round)
 - mini maglite (2*&AA size) body, spare bulbs and KLED conversion kit.
 Internal bulb socket is missing, so not working.
 Hackable?

 ## Photographic

+*Request: Jane C*

 - Patterson film developing tank for 2x35mm or 1x larger film
   - (I used to use this for B/W and Ektrachrome colour processing)